vmallet/ida-plugins/README.md

 * [IDABuddy](https://github.com/tmr232/IDABuddy): IDABuddy is a reverse-engineer's best friend.
 Designed to be everything Clippy the Office Assistant was, and more!

 * [IDA C#](https://blog.karatos.in/a?ID=01000-69f2f124-560e-47a5-bb0c-93052d9763af): Scripting IDA with C#, download [here](https://files.cnblogs.com/nnhy/IDACSharp_20100605143116.rar).
 (All in Chinese).

+* [IDA cLEMENCy Tools](https://github.com/cseagle/ida_clemency): Tools to work with the cLEMENCy architecture developed by LegitBS for use during the Defcon 25 Capture the Flag event.

 * [ida-climacros](https://github.com/0xeb/ida-climacros): `ida-climacros` is a productivity plugin that allows you to define macros that will be expanded when interfacing with IDA's command line interpreter (in the output window).